 - Mood Whiplash: Connie's worried call is interrupted by Amethyst celebrating their victory, just minutes after Lapis' Heroic Sacrifice.

 - Noodle Incident: Apparently, there have been multiple instances of the Crystal Gems building a moat with Amethyst acting as the crocodile, only to get bored of it.
-Pearl also mentioned they used to have a fence around the beach.

 - Oblivious Guilt Slinging: As Steven is running from Connie, she shouts out asking if something is wrong and if it's her fault, and Steven sinks lower with each word.